cocos/cocos-docs/en/index.md

 Welcome to the Cocos Creator User Manual!
 Cocos Creator is a free, cross-platform, game development tool based on Cocos2d-x.
 This is a comprehensive and detailed guide to help you get started with designing and developing games.

 **Note**: Please select the corresponding version of the manual in the upper right corner according to the version of Cocos Creator you are using.
+The current stable version is still v2.0, and if you are using v2.1, please refer to the [Cocos Creator v2.1 User Manual](../../2.1/manual/en/).

 ## What's New

  - Starting with v1.10, Cocos Creator has refactored the underlying resource types, most of which are unaffected, but some projects may receive warnings, please refer to [v1.10 Resource Upgrade Guide](release-notes/raw-asset-migration.md).
  - Starting with v1.9, Cocos Creator support posted to [Facebook Instant Games](publish/publish-fb-instant-games.md) and [QQ Play](publish/publish-qqplay.md).
  - Starting with v1.8，Cocos Creator support posted to Wechat Mini Games，please refer to [Wechat Mini Games](publish/publish-wechatgame.md).